lucidrains/ring-attention-pytorch/README.md

     - [ ] verify backwards working in a100 colab
     - [ ] validate cuda striped ring attention works

+- [ ] dk, dv needs to be float32, while kv needs to be float16. see if both can be cast to int before stacked and ring passed all in one go, then reinterpret back to float32 and float16
 - [ ] find a machine with 8 GPUs and test with a quarter million tokens first
 - [ ] think about how to craft a special `Dataset` that shards across sequence length (take into account labels for cross entropy loss) for ring transformer training
 - [ ] add ring attention to Tri's flash attention implementation. find some cuda ring reduce impl